 Patriots of the American Revolution

-Joseph Goodwin (1754-1838) enlisted during the American Revolution on May 3, 1775 in Capt.
+Joseph Goodwin (1754-1838) of Maine enlisted during the American Revolution on May 3, 1775 in Capt.
 Jeremiah Hill's Company of the regiment commanded by Col. James Scammon, presumably the 30th Regiment of the Massachusetts Militia.
 He then enlisted on June 28, 1775 for 1 month and 6 days in Capt.
 Philip Hubbard's Company in Col. Scammon's Regiment.

-Joel Thompson (1737-1804) enlisted during the American Revolution on Feb.
+Joel Thompson (1737-1804) of Connecticut enlisted during the American Revolution on Feb.
 12, 1777 as a corporal in the Continental Regiment commanded by Col. Seth Warner.
 He re-enlisted on July 12, 1777 in Capt.
 Simeon Smith's Company in the same regiment, and there is a comment that he was "taken on Sept.
 26th".

 by Janet & Michael Clark